first setup your environment in an env file, according to the configuration instructions

 seizu-admin |

-All Editor capabilities + manage toolsets, tools, scheduled queries, and user-defined roles |
+All Editor capabilities + manage toolsets, tools, skillsets, skills, scheduled queries, and user-defined roles |

 Role claim¶